What is After Hours Trading

 Aside from the major risks associated with trading in the after-hours, there are some major benefits too.
 Major news events such as earnings occur during the after-market session and create excellent opportunities to take advantage of.

 You also have important economic data that comes out in the morning usually before the market opens that can provide some great trading opportunities.
-These event are more favorable to trade when they first come out as opposed to waiting till the market opens and the news has already been digested and traded on.
+These events are more favorable to trade when they first come out as opposed to waiting till the market opens and the news has already been digested and traded on.

 Warrior Trading Pro Tip

-Trading in the pre or post market is extremely risking and something new traders should avoid doing.
+After hours trading is extremely risking and something new traders should avoid doing.
 Spreads are usually a lot wider and volume can be very light making it a risky time to trade as you will have to increase your risk parameters.

 If trading is new to you then your best bet is to learn the market when things aren’t so chaotic and fast paced.
 It’s easy to get burned in after-hours trading and that’s not something you want to have happen when you are just starting out.